bradcornford/Backup/README.md

 	composer update

 Once this operation completes, the next step is to add the service provider.
-Open `config/app.php`, and add a new item to the providers array.
+Open `app/config/app.php`, and add a new item to the providers array.

-	'Cornford\Backup\Providers\BackupServiceProvider',
+	Cornford\Backup\Providers\BackupServiceProvider::class,

 The next step is to introduce the facade.
-Open `config/app.php`, and add a new item to the aliases array.
+Open `app/config/app.php`, and add a new item to the aliases array.

-	'Backup'         => 'Cornford\Backup\Facades\Backup',
+	'Backup'         => Cornford\Backup\Facades\BackupFacade::class,

 Finally we need to introduce the configuration files into your application.

-	php artisan vendor:publish --provider="Cornford\\Backup\\Providers\\BackupServiceProvider"
+	php artisan vendor:publish --provider="Cornford\\Backup\\Providers\\BackupServiceProvider" --tag=backup

 That's it!
 You're all set to go.